King County prosecutors blame pandemic for increase of internet crimes against children

-SEATTLE, Wash. — The King County Prosecutor's Office says they are seeing an increase in cases of internet crimes against children, and the pandemic is likely to blame.
+SEATTLE, Wash. — The King County Prosecutor's Office said they are seeing an increase in cases of internet crimes against children, and the novel coronavirus pandemic is likely to blame.

 "It's horrific what's being done to these children and the horrible things that they withstand," said Laura Harmon, a deputy prosecuting attorney with King County.